mhorga/mhorga.github.io/_posts/2015-08-06-authentication-in-ios.markdown

     }
 {% endhighlight %}

 If you log in again with your credentials, you should see the session ID printed on the label.
+A next logical step would be to get the user ID using the session ID we just got.
+Replace the block that displays the session ID in the code above with a call (_self.getUserID(self.sessionID!)_) to a new method that we will create next:

+{% highlight swift %}
+    let getUserIdMethod = "account"
+    var userID: Int?

+{% endhighlight %}

+Now that we got everything we need, we can go to a next screen.

 {% highlight swift %}

 {% endhighlight %}

 ![alt text](https://github.com/mhorga/mhorga.github.io/raw/master/images/simulator4.png "Login")